-This code was first adopted by the Authority in June 2012; a review of the Code will take place in the summer of 2019.
+This code was first adopted by the Authority in June 2012; a full review of the Code will take place in 2020/21 as part of the adoption of the new CIPFA Financial Management Code.

 Through carrying out its general statutory duties and responsibilities in connection with the two national park purposes, the Authority also seeks to work for and with the local community to foster the social and economic wellbeing of communities within the National Park.